AlainJoss/scraping_migros.ch/README.md

 ## ⚠️ Limitations

-- **Price per Unit Inaccuracy:** The price per unit may be incorrect due to inconsistencies on the Migros website.
+- **Price per unit inaccuracy:** The price per unit may be incorrect due to inconsistencies on the Migros website.
-- **Duplicate Products:** Some products appear in multiple subcategories, resulting in duplicates.
+- **Duplicate products:** Some products appear in multiple subcategories, resulting in duplicates.
-- **Nutritional Values:** Not all products have complete nutritional information.
+- **Nutritional values:** Not all products have complete nutritional information.
-- **Data Cleaning:** The data cleaning process may not catch all errors.
+- **Data cleaning:** The data cleaning process may not catch all errors.
-- **Website Changes:** The scraper will break if the website structure changes.
+- **Website changes:** The scraper will break if the website structure changes.
-- **Up-to-Date Information:** Sold products change and change price frequently, so will be outdated quickly.
+- **Up-to-Date information:** Sold products change and change price frequently, so will be outdated quickly.

 ## 📈 Next Steps